Palitana temples: Date

 In the mythistory of Jainism, the early Jaina scholars give the Palitana temples dates ranging from the time of early Tirthankaras (millions of years ago) to 1st millennium BCE.
 More precise dates emerge in texts such as the Shatrunjaya Mahatmya, which in a verse asserts its own composition of samvat 477 (c.
-421 CE), but then proceeds to mention a series of seventeen renovations by mythical Jain and Hindu kings, as well as the one that was completed in early 14th century based on epigraphy and other historical records.
+421 CE), but then proceeds to mention a series of seventeen renovations by Jaina Kings, the one that was completed in early 14th century based on epigraphy and other historical records.
 According to Vividha Tirtha Kalpa, Pandavas along with Kunti attained moksha here.

-The Shatrunjaya hills are mentioned in the canonical texts that Svetambara Jains, though this mention is found in the later sections broadly accepted to have been completed by about the 5th century.
-This suggests that the site of Palitana temples was sacred to the Svetambara Jains by about the 5th century, if not earlier.
+The Shatrunjaya hills are mentioned in the canonical texts that Śvetāmbara Jains, though this mention is found in the later sections broadly accepted to have been completed by about the 5th century.
+This suggests that the site of Palitana temples was sacred to the Śvetāmbara Jains by about the 5th century, if not earlier.
 In Saravali, a late section within the Svatambara canonical works that was likely appended in the 11th century, Rishaba's grandson Pundarika is mentioned in the context of Shatrunjaya hills and Palitana temples site, as are Rama, Sita and the Pandava brothers of Hinduism mentioned as doing Tirtha here.
-Thus, the Palitana temples site was acknowledged in the most important texts of Svetambara Jains, and it was definitely a part of Jaina sacred geography in Gujarat by the 11th century.
+Thus, the Palitana temples site was acknowledged in the most important texts of Śvetāmbara Jains, and it was definitely a part of Jaina sacred geography in Gujarat by the 11th century.

 Based on epigraphy and architectural considerations, the Palitana temples were built, damaged, restored and expanded over a period of 900 years starting in the 11th century.
-For example, the Jain text Pethadarasa describes the restorations made by Pethada in 1278 CE after it was damaged and mutilated, while the Jain text Samararasa presents the rapairs and restorations in 1315 CE.
+For example, the Jain text Pethadarasa describes the restorations made by Pethada in 1278 CE after it was damaged and mutilated, while the Jain text Samararasa presents the repairs and restorations in 1315 CE.
 Epigraphical records found at the site establish that between 1531 and 1594, the temples were damaged, then extensive repairs and restorations were completed with the support of Karmashah and Tejpalsoni after damage to the temples.
 According to Cousens, hardly anything in the architecture of Palitana temples as they have survived into the modern age, can be dated "earlier than the 12th-century".
 This may be because earlier temples were built from wood, while stone and marble as construction material was adopted by Gujarati Jain community at Satrunjaya in the 12th century.
 Two individual items of artwork are from the 11th century – the Pundarika image can be dated to 1006 CE, while another image of layperson here is from 1075 CE.